-The Harvard Crimson will host its third annual Pre-Collegiate Innovation Competition and Academy in Beijing, China from August 9-13th, 2020.
+The Harvard Crimson will host its third annual Pre-Collegiate Innovation Competition and Academy virtually from July 30th - August 14th, 2020.
 This conference aims to provide ambitious high schoolers an opportunity to formulate and refine their ideas in response to real world-problems.
 Students have the chance to compete in a business case-study tournament where they can test their ideas with experts in the field and learn from others in an interactive and open environment.
+Students will get the chance to engage with Harvard students and prestigious guest speakers in lectures, small group discussions, and one-on-one mentorship.
 Throughout the program, we also offer workshops that cover various topics, including entrepreneurship, essay writing, leadership skills, and more!

 This course will help students identify and practice the key characteristics that cultivate and advance entrepreneurs.
 In particular, our workshops will teach you how to make a business plan, take effective risks, pitch your ideas, and solve business cases.
 In short, we will help you fine-tune the skill of successfully actualizing a vision.